-- Trouble reading discs—A simple trick to fixing a DVD player that won’t read a disc is to wiggle the laser assembly.
-You can also clean the laser using a Q-tip and a dash of rubbing alcohol.
+Trouble reading discs—A simple trick to fixing a DVD player that won’t read a disc is to wiggle the laser assembly.
+You can also clean the laser using a Q-tip moistened with rubbing alcohol.

 Five critical Apex television parts

 Screen—The screen is one of the most important parts of a television, and it's one of the most frequent to malfunction.
 If you experience lines or dots flashing on the screen, it's likely that the screen is bad.
 You'll want to buy a replacement screen to solve this problem.

 Speakers—When your speakers begin making unusual noises, there are a few things you'll need to check.
 Make sure cable connections are secure and not damaged.
 A broken device being connected to the television can also cause interference.
 If you still experience issues, then it's likely that the speakers need to be replaced.